2014 Wyoming Cowboys football team

-The 2014 Wyoming Cowboys football team represented the University of Wyoming as a member Mountain West Conference (MW) during the 2014 NCAA Division I FBS football season.
-Led by first-year head coach Craig Bohl, the Cowboys compiled an overall record of 4–8 record with mark 2–6 in conference play, tying for fifth place at the bottom of the standings in the MW's Mountain Division.
+The 2014 Wyoming Cowboys football team represented the University of Wyoming as a member of the Mountain West Conference (MW) during the 2014 NCAA Division I FBS football season.
+Led by first-year head coach Craig Bohl, the Cowboys compiled an overall record of 4–8 with a mark of 2–6 in conference play, tying for fifth place at the bottom of the standings in the MW's Mountain Division.
 The team played home games at War Memorial Stadium in Laramie, Wyoming.